msetsma/ducky-pad-pro/README.md

 # **ducky-pad-pro**

-A repository for managing configurations and sharing custom designs for the **duckyPad Pro**, a customizable macro pad.
+A repository for managing configurations and sharing custom designs for the [Ducky Pad Pro](https://github.com/dekuNukem/duckyPad-Pro) by [dekuNukem](https://github.com/dekuNukem).
 This includes:
 - Configuration files written in **Ducky Script** for macro automation.
 - Custom-designed **case files** for the duckyPad Pro in **STL** and **STEP** formats.